 Fluke 115 Multimeter Review

 Fluke has been around for over fifty years, and they are known for their electronic systems.
 The 115 model has been extremely popular model because of its overall quality and its durability.
-It is designed to be a mid level tester which has enough functionality to handle any needs a home tinkerer or even a small electrician will have.
+It is designed to be a mid to high level tester which has enough functionality to handle any needs a home tinkerer or even a small electrician will have.
 Along with this, the design is compact enough to be easily handled, and the accuracy is second to none!
+Overall I think the Fluke 115 is the best multimeter for most people's needs!

-- Can Check Continuity, Frequency, Capacitance, and Can Do Diode Checks
+- Can check continuity, Frequency, Capacitance, and Can Even Do Diode Checks!

 Overall, if you are someone that is going to use their multimeter more than a few times a year, then I definitely suggest the Fluke 115 model.
 It has a durable design that will take a beating and it will last you years.
 Along with this, it has the functionality to be able to pretty much be used on any device or electronic.